panda-re/panda_studio/docs/TECH_STACK.md

 [gRPC](https://grpc.io/) is a modern open-source high performance Remote Procedure Call (RPC) framework that can run in any environment. gRPC has many similarities to Protocol Buffers and uses Protocol Buffers to structure data.
 For more information on Protocol Buffers (ProtoBuf) refer to its section below.
 The main advantage of gRPC is language-neutral so a client in Go can communicate with a client in Python.
 The server sends a request for the client to execute a method and the client will execute it and provide a response.

-This project uses gRPC and ProtoBuf to communicated between the frontend and backend.
+This project uses gRPC and ProtoBuf to communicate between the frontend and backend.
 As a result, both ends use a language best suited for its implementation rather than making sacrifices for the sake of convenient communication.
 The frontend implementation can be seen in [grpc_agent.go](../internal/panda_controller/grpc_agent.go) and the backend implementation can be seen in [server.py](../panda_agent/server.py).

-Also, the shorter communication of gRPC allows for more flexible error handling rather than a monolithic approach that would require restarting the entire program if an exception occurs.
+GRPC also allows for more flexible error handling versus a monolithic approach that would require restarting the entire program if an exception occurs.

 # ProtoBuf